Get started with the BillPro API

 Before you begin using the BillPro API, we recommend these steps.

-Then to start using the BillPro API, follow this guide.
+Then, to start using the BillPro API, follow this guide.

 1. Log in to BillPro UI as an admin_user.

-Authorise your requests to the API
+How to use the API token

 curl --request GET \